repetitioestmaterstudiorum/remix-jokes-app/README.md

 - `build/`
 - `public/build/`

-### Using a Template
+### change hosting template

-When you ran `npx create-remix@latest` there were a few choices for hosting.
-You can run that again to create a new project, then copy over your `app/` folder to the new project that's pre-configured for your target server.
+- when running `npx create-remix@latest` there are a few choices for hosting.
+Run that again creates a new project, then copy over the `app/` folder to the new project that's pre-configured for your target server.

 ```sh
 cd ..